 i) Growth hormone (GH): It is also known as somatotropic hormone (STH) or Somatotropin.
 It is a peptide hormone.
 Growth hormone promotes growth of all the tissues and metabolic process of the body.
 It influences the metabolism of carbohydrates, proteins and lipids and increases the rate of protein biosynthesis in the cells.
 It stimulates chondrogenesis (cartilage formation), osteogenesis (bone formation) and helps in the retention of minerals like nitrogen, potassium, phosphorus, sodium etc., in the body.
 GH increases the release of fatty acid from adipose tissue and decreases the rate of glucose utilization for energy by the cells.
 Thus it conserves glucose for glucose dependent tissues, such as the brain.

-- ii) Thyroid stimulating hormone (TSH) or thyrotropin: TSH is a glycoprotein hormone, which stimulates the thyroid gland to secrete Tri-iodothyronine (T_3) and thyroxine (T_4) .
+ii) Thyroid stimulating hormone or thyrotropin: TSH (TSH) is а glycoprotein hormone, which stimulates the thyroid gland to secrete Tri-iodothyronine $(T_3)$ and thyroxine $(T_4)$ .
 TSH secretion is regulated by negative feedback mechanism.
 It's release from the anterior pituitary is induced by the thyrotropin releasing hormone (TRH).
-When thyroxine level in the blood increases, TRH acts on both the pituitary and hypothalamus to inhibit TSH secretion. - iii) Adreno cortico tropic hormone (ACTH): ACTH is a peptide hormone that stimulates the adrenal cortex to secrete glucocorticoids and mineralocorticoids. stimulates melanin synthesis melanocytes, induces the release of fatty acids from adipose tissues and stimulates insulin secretion.
-ACTH secretion regulated negative feedback by mechanism. - iv) Follicle stimulating hormone (FSH): FSH is a glycoprotein hormone which regulates the functions of the gonads (ovary and testis).
+When thyroxine level in the blood increases, TRH acts on both the pituitary and hypothalamus to inhibit TSH secretion.

+iii) Adreno cortico tropic hormone (ACTH): ACTH is a peptide hormone that stimulates the adrenal cortex to secrete glucocorticoids and mineralocorticoids. melanin synthesis It stimulates in melanocytes, induces the release of fatty acids from adipose tissues and stimulates secretion. insulin ACTH secretion regulated by negative feedback is mechanism.

+iv) Follicle stimulating hormone (FSH): FSH is a glycoprotein hormone which regulates the functions of the gonads (ovary and testis).
 In males, FSH along with androgens acts on the germinal epithelium of seminiferous tubules and stimulates the production and release of sperms (spermatogenesis).
-In females, FSH acts on the ovaries and brings about the development and maturation of graffian follicles. - v) Luteinizing hormone (LH): LH is a glycoprotein hormone which is also known as interstitial cell stimulating hormone (ICSH).
+In females, FSH acts on the ovaries and brings about the development and maturation of graffian follicles.

+v) Luteinizing hormone (LH): LH is a glycoprotein hormone which is also known as interstitial cell stimulating hormone (ICSH).
 In males, ICSH acts on the interstitial cells of testis to produce the male sex hormone, testosterone.
 In females, LH along with FSH matures the ovarian follicles.
 LH independently induces ovulation, maintains the corpus luteum and promotes synthesis and release of ovarian hormones.
 FSH and LH are collectively referred as gonadotropins.
 FSH and LH are not produced during childhood.
 The secretion of FSH and LH starts only during pre pubertal period.

+TN\GOVT\XI\Bio Zoology\Ch11.indd 199